Palwal: History

 The local tradition identifies Palwal with the Apelava town mentioned in the Mahabharata, which was later restored by Vikramaditya.

-Matia Fort or Palwal Fort was built during the Sher Shah Suri's time.
+Matia Fort or Palwal Fort was built during Sher Shah Suri's reign.
 Excavations have unearthed evidence of a grand palace at the bottom of the fort.
 As of 2021, it lies in ruins.

 A historical building by the name 'Gandhi Seva Ashram' and a Museum was made in the memory of Mahatma Gandhi.
 The Gandhi Museum is close to Palwal Railway Station.
 Mahatma Gandhi was arrested on 10 April 1919 at Palwal railway station while going to Punjab against the Rowlatt Act.
 Keeping this memory alive lasting on October 2, 1938, Netaji Subhas Chandra Bose had kept it.
 Gandhi exhibition was established in Gandhi Seva Ashram in the year 1962.
 In it, history related to Gandhiji was preserved.
 Pictures for the exhibition were brought from the National Gandhi Museum of Delhi.
 Later, they started getting damaged, they were upgraded and the exhibition site was changed to the museum.